Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

 ## A (Relatively Big) Family of [Evolutionary Algorithms (EAs)](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md)

+*******
+**"Frequently nonadditive interaction (i.e., "epistasis" or "nonlinearity") makes it impossible to determine the performance of a structure from a study of its isolated parts.
+While these difficulties pose a real problem for the analyst, we know that they are routinely handled by biological adaptive processes, qua processes."**---[[John H. Holland, Adaptation in Natural and Artificial Systems: An Introductory Analysis with Applications to Biology, Control, and Artificial Intelligence, 1992]](https://mitpress.mit.edu/9780262581110/adaptation-in-natural-and-artificial-systems/)
+*******

 Here, we consider a *relatively big* family of evolutionary algorithms (and also several closely related techniques, e.g., *random search* and *simulated annealing*), as presented below.
 Since here we focus primarily on their parallel/distributed versions and variants, we also provide a [ reference list](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md) for their original / seminal / landmark / survey / review papers, in order to help better understand them (especially for newcomers).
 We strongly suggest to see e.g. [2015's Review paper in **Nature** or 1993's Review paper in **Science**](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md#popular-naturescience-reviews) for more details.

 * Four Conventional EAs